Include partial YAML files

 You can include a partial YAML file from specific objects within the configuration object:

-Each of the objects above can have an $include
+Each of the objects above can have an $include property which is a

 sequence of names of files to include.